WestHealth/scipy_proceedings/papers/giancarlo_perrone/pyvis.rst

 Jupyter Support
 ---------------
 For efficient prototyping of visualized graphs, Pyvis aims to utilize Jupyter's front-end IFrame features to embed the graph in a notebook output cell.
 With that in mind, embedding a Pyvis visualization into a Jupyter notebook is essentially the same as described above.
 The only difference is that one should pass in a notebook argument during instantiation.
-The result of the visualizaiton is shown in the output cell below the ``show()`` invocation.
+The result of the visualization is shown in the output cell below the ``show()`` invocation.
 Pyvis upon the call to ``show()`` writes the HTML that serves an IFrame, which displays the result in the output cell.
 |

 .. image:: example7.png